 The carboxylate-modified microsphere products are made by grafting polymers containing carboxylic acid groups to sulfate microspheres.
-The resulting microsphere has a highly charged, relatively hydrophilic, slightly porous layer that is only a few angstroms thick, which does not change the seed particle size significantly.
-Carboxylate-modified microspheres will adsorb proteins and other biomolecules, but not as strongly as hydrophobic microspheres.
+The result is a microsphere with a highly charged, relatively hydrophilic and somewhat porous surface layer.
+The external layer produced by this modification process is only a few Å thick, and therefore does not change the size of the seed particles significantly.
+The surface charges of carboxylate-modified microspheres range between 0.1 and 2.0 milliequivalents/gram, and therefore, they are stable to relatively high concentrations of electrolytes (up to 1 M univalent salt).
+Carboxylate-modified microspheres will adsorb proteins and other biomolecules, but much less strongly than the hydrophobic microspheres.
 Carboxylate-modified micropheres are often superior for applications in biological systems because they are more highly charged, which reduces their attraction to cells.
 It is also easier to further reduce nonspecific binding by the introduction of additives such as bovine serum albumin (BSA) or dextrans.
-A further potential advantage of carboxylate-modified micropheres is that they can be covalently coupled to proteins, nucleic acids, and other biomolecules.
+A further potential advantage of carboxylate-modified micropheres is that they can be covalently coupled to proteins, nucleic acids and other biomolecules.
 Covalent coupling requires more effort than passive adsorption, but can result in conjugates with greater specific activity and products that remain active longer.
 Covalent coupling to carboxylate-modified microspheres is the method of choice for conjugating low molecular weight peptides and oligonucleotides.
-Carbodiimide-mediated coupling of proteins to carboxylate-modified microspheres is discussed in more detail in "Covalent coupling of proteins to carboxylate-modified microspheres" on page 4.
+Carbodiimide-mediated coupling of proteins to carboxylatemodified microspheres is discussed in more detail below in Covalent Coupling of Proteins to Carboxylate-Modified Microspheres.
 Their pendent carboxyl groups also make these microspheres suitable for covalent coupling of amine-containing biomolecules using water-soluble carbodiimide reagents such as EDAC.

-Amine-modified FluoSpheres[TM]
+Amine-Modified FluoSpheres

 Amine-modified microsphere products are prepared by further chemical modification of carboxylate-modified microspheres to give hydrophilic particles with positively charged amine groups.
 The charge density is high, permitting their use in high ionic strength buffers.
 Amine-modified microspheres contain aliphatic amine surface groups that can be coupled to a wide variety of amine-reactive molecules, including succinimidyl esters and isothiocyanates of haptens and drugs or carboxylic acids of proteins, using a water-soluble carbodiimide.
-The amine surface groups can also be reacted with SPDP (Cat.
-No. S1531) to yield (after reduction) microspheres with sulfhydryl groups.
+The amine surface groups can also be reacted with SPDP (S1531) to yield (after reduction) microspheres with sulfhydryl groups.